 Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
 Identify type(s) of waters: Wetlands: acres.
 F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
 Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
 Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
 Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: Other: (explain, if not covered above): Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Explain: Other: (explain, if not covered above): Review area contains an abandoned ephemeral stream channel that retains a bed and k within the subject reach, but no longer conveys flows and subsequently no OHWM is present due to the construction of two onnel impoundments.
+The subject reach currently functions as an erosional feature instead of a stream channel or tributary.
+Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: .
-Wetlands: acres.
+List type of aquatic resource: Wetlands: acres.
 Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: acres.
-SUPPORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: letter dated Aug 15, 2014 from Verde Environmental.
+List type of aquatic resource: .
+Wetlands: acres.
+SEC CTION IV: DATA SOURCES.
+A. S SUPPORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:"Jurisdictional Determination Request for Section 30 Abandoned Drainage" prepared by EIS, LLC, dated March 23, 2015.
 Data sheets prepared/submitted by or on behalf of the applicant/consultant.
 Office concurs with data sheets/delineation report.
 Office does not concur with data sheets/delineation report.
-Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: □ USGS NHD data. □ USGS 8 and 12 digit HUC maps.
-U.S. Geological Survey map(s).
-Cite scale & quad name: .
-USDA Natural Resources Conservation Service Soil Survey.
+Data sheets prepared by the Corps: Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas:Upper San Juan.
+USGS NHD data. ☑ USGS 8 and 12 digit HUC maps. ☑ U.S. Geological Survey map(s).
+Cite scale & quad name: 1:24, NM-BANCOS MESA NW. ☐ USDA Natural Resources Conservation Service Soil Survey.
 Citation: National wetlands inventory map(s).
-Cite name: .
-State/Local wetland inventory map(s): .
-FEMA/FIRM maps: .
-100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: □ Aerial (Name & Date): . or □ Other (Name & Date): .
+Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: ☑ Aerial (Name & Date):Google. or ☑ Other (Name & Date): "Jurisdictional Determination Request for Section 30 Abandoned Drainage" prepared by EIS, LLC, dated March 23, 2015.
 Previous determination(s).
-File no. and date of response letter: .
-Applicable/supporting case law: .
-Applicable/supporting scientific literature: Other information (please specify):ORM Map.
+File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):